thebardofavon/imdb-sentiment-analysis/README.md

 # imdb-sentiment-analysis
-This is an application uses the IMDB Movie dataset to build a simple model that can classify if a movie review is positive or negative and is deployed using FastAPI.
+This is an application uses the [IMDB Movie dataset](https://www.kaggle.com/c/word2vec-nlp-tutorial/data?ref=hackernoon.com) from Kaggle to build a simple model that can classify if a movie review is positive or negative and is deployed using FastAPI.

 ## Running the app
 To run the app locally, follow these steps: